michaelolof/vue-state-validator/docs/src/overview.md

 </script>
 ```

-Here we've declared that fullname must be **required, just 2 words and between 3 to 20 characters.**
+Here we've declared that fullname must be **required, just 2 words and between 3 to 20 characters.** We do this by passing an array of rules that define how the `target` value is to be validated.
 <br><br>
-When the Save button is clicked, we validate by calling the `submit` method which calls the `validateAndMutate` function with the validation options. \
+When the Save button is clicked, we run our validation in the `submit` method by calling `validateAndMutate` function with the `validation options`. \
 <br>
 The validator will check for a `value` property on the `target` object defined (in this case `fullname`) and apply the `rules` defined to it. \
 The function will return `true` if validation passes. \